-Thirst is a sign that your dog’s body is trying to flush out toxins quickly.
+Thirst signifies that your dog’s body is trying to flush out toxins quickly.
 If you notice they’re going to the bathroom more frequently, have a high fever, have diarrhoea, or are vomiting – these are all signs that your dog might have a bacterial infection.

-Bacterial infections can be found in several areas on the body of the dog.
-Areas such as the skin and ears are more susceptible to a bacterial infections developing due to their proximity to waste products and dirt.
+Bacterial infections can be found in several areas on the dog’s body.
+Areas such as the skin and ears are more susceptible to bacterial infections developing due to their proximity to waste products and dirt.